FrewtyPebbles/Loxoc-Python3D-Game-Engine/readme.md

 ## About:

-The Runespoor game engine is a flexible, straight forward, multi-paradigm game engine that is built from the ground up with developer experience in mind.
+Runespoor is a flexible, straight forward, multi-paradigm game engine that is built from the ground up with developer experience in mind.
 Utilizing a game loop system similar to pygame, you are able to abstract elements of your game away from the game loop as much as you'd like.

 For a taste of the api check out one of the test files: